-By filling up the cavity with a white fillings, we will be stopping bacteria from getting into the tooth and causing any further harm.
+By filling up the cavity with a white filling, we will be stopping bacteria from getting into the tooth and causing any further harm.
 Initial cavities will be hard to spot by a patient as they may not cause any pain.
 Sensitivity can often be noticed, but it can still be hard for a patient to pinpoint the root cause.
 This is why we recommend regular visits to your dentist so we can spot the early signs of tooth decay and prevent any further issues from arising.

 How Can I prevent Cavities?

 Cavities are closely linked with having a poor oral hygiene habit and also to the foods and drinks we eat on a regular basis.
 Sugary sweets and drinks are some of the worst culprits of tooth decay.
 When we eat or drink them, they leave a sugary film over our teeth which produces an acid that actively eats away at our teeth.
 If you do have a sugar fix, we recommend to rinse your mouth out with water to take the sugar off your teeth, or even better, to brush your teeth there and then.